madhavi-r/EarthQuake-Geomapping/README.md

 ![earthquake.png](earthquake.png)

-Using a second dataset included an additional layer of tectonic plates on the map to illustrate the relationship between tectonic plates and seismic activity.
+Using a second dataset, included an additional layer of tectonic plates on the map to illustrate the relationship between tectonic plates and seismic activity.
 The source for this data is from https://github.com/fraxen/tectonicplates.
 The following screenshot below illustrates the relationship.

 ![eq_tectonic.png](eq_tectonic.png)